claire-therose/claires-blender/readme.rst

 Claire's Custom Blender
 =======

-Heyo everyone!
-This is my custom blender repository, where I tinker with blender to customize it to my needs.
+Hey everyone - This is my custom blender repository, where I tinker with Blender to customize it to my needs.
 Feel free to look around!

 Current Features
 ----------------
 Screen Space line thickness is relative to the camera, making previewing much easier.

+Squish modifier for changing object fov perception.

 [More to come!]